builderz-io/v-alpha/INSTALL.md

 ### Starting the Web Interface

-Open a new Terminal window, navigate to the main V Alpha 2 folder and execute the following:
+Open a new Terminal window.
+Then, from the main V Alpha 2 folder, execute the following:

 Install dependencies for the Web Interface